BMI Chart (Body Mass Index)

 A BMI Chart or Body Mass Index Chart can be a useful tool for visualizing the ranges for underweight, healthy weight, overweight, and obesity based on a person's height.
 The simplicity of the BMI formula has made it extremely popular as an initial diagnosing tool for determining a person's healthy body weight.
 The formula does have its shortcomings because it does not take into account age, frame size, gender, or muscularity.

-There are other formulas besides the BMI that are used for determining a person's ideal weight.
+There are other formulas besides the BMI that are used for determining ideal weight.
 Our Ideal Weight Chart includes some additional formulas, but keep in mind that "ideal" weight can be highly subjective, and formulas are usually just approximations.
 Also check out our Weight Loss Charts.

 View BMI Chart full size